Carali McCall, '7 mile line', Performance Drawing,

 Awarded an MFA at Slade School of Art in 2006 and PhD at Central Saint Martins in 2014, McCall continues to be involved in academic research and is currently working on an Arts Council England funded work, titled, RUN VERTICAL (Running up the Side of a Building).
 McCall continues to grow her practice and is participating in the inaugural Turps Banana MASS Correspondence course 20/21.

 Focusing on the durational element and physical processes of drawing, using traditional materials of graphite and paper, McCall draws large circles (the dimension of her arm) until she can physically no longer hold the graphite.
 The artist can continue drawing in a sustained and vigorous manner for around 3-4 hours.

-McCall rst performed a Circle Drawing in Toronto in 2004, this has continued as an ongoing series.
-She explores the limits of the body, the e ects that these have on the markings, and what happens when you do something for as long as you possibly can.
+McCall first performed a Circle Drawing in Toronto in 2004, this has continued as an ongoing series.
+She explores the limits of the body, the effects that these have on the markings, and what happens when you do something for as long as you possibly can.

-Her aim is to maintain a constant movement and to draw a visible line that embodies e ort and pace, there will be unpredictable markings on the paper, perhaps a trace of blood from the hand, or maybe the paper will tear, it will all be recorded within the work.
+Her aim is to maintain a constant movement and to draw a visible line that embodies effort and pace, there will be unpredictable markings on the paper, perhaps a trace of blood from the hand, or maybe the paper will tear, all of this will be recorded within the work.
 Eventually fatigue will become a factor for the artist, she will adjust her stance searching for a more bearable position, the later part of the performance testing the relationship between the mind and the body, when should be the moment to stop?

 Use link below to view video on YouTube showing Carali McCall creating a previous work: